jonwyett/jw-xtouch/README.md

 </br>

 * __setSignalLevel(channel, level):__
 Set the signal level indicator for a channel.
 By default the X-Touch will only light the signal for a moment and then show it dropping off.
 -channel{string} - the channel name
 -level{number} - the level, 0-8.
 8 will illuminate the clip light until you set the signal to 0.
 </br>

 * __clearSignalBars():__
 If you send the max value to a signal bar it will illuminate the "clip" light permanently.
-This will clear that indicator.
+This will clear all of those indicators.
 To clear a single signal use setSignalLevel(channel, 0)
 </br>

 * __holdSignalLevel(channel, level):__
 This will hold the signal level for the given value.
 It does this by sending the signal level several times a second, so it is recommended not to use this for more then one or two channels at a time because it will saturate the midi communication.
 Quite frankly you probable shouldn't use it at all.
 -channel{string} - the channel
 -level{number} - the level, 1-8
 </br>